fbiopereira-demos/gitlab-pipeline-movies-api/README.md

     * It is the same cluster, but master branch goes to a namespace and tag to another one
     * Again Digital Ocean credentials must be configured in Gitlab Ci/CD variables interface

-- Gitlab still user master as default branch name.
-I haven't change it to Main, but fell free to do this change by yourself